Choose the Right Lens

 Cat 2 – Sunny and partially cloudy conditions

 Cat 3 – Bright and sunny conditions

 Cat 4 – Extremely bright and sunny conditions

 ...choose Filter Category 1

 In cloudy weather and low light conditions – you need a contrast enhancing lens that decreases blue light and increases orange and red.
 The correct lens must have a high Visible Light Transmission value to pass enough light to the eye in overcast and difficult conditions.

 Orange contrast enhancing ZEISS lenses without mirror.
 Perfect for very low-light conditions.

 In sunny and partially cloudy conditions - you need an all-round lens.
 A lens that both enhances contrast and that lets enough light pass through.
 Moving from shade to sunlight you need a lens that can do all.

-Orange contrast enhancing lens with Multi-Layer Blue Mirror is our “lighter” lens for all around use.
-Our personal paragliding and all-round favourite.
+Orange contrast enhancing ZEISS lenses with Multi-Layer Blue Mirror is our “lighter” lens for all around use.
+An all-round favorite.